Pomset logic: the other approach to non commutativity in logic: Pomset logic in deep inference style

+The result is a consequence of both Proposition \ref{reachfromaxioms} which states that the $a{\uparrow}$ can be simulated in Deep Pomset logic (without $\un$ rules) and of Proposition \ref{internalise} which allows to moves the $\un$s inside the dicograph, at the place where they are actually used by some rewrite rule.

+We turn any SBV derivation without any $\un$ in its final dicograph into an SBV derivation which starts by a tensor of $\un$s that are immediately replaced with axioms $a_i\pa a_i^\perp$ and without any $\un$-rules inside.
+Observe that such an SBV derivation actually is a deep pomset derivation: simply erase the initial tensor of $\un$s and resume the derivation when it has been replaced with a tensor of axioms $a_i\pa a_i^\perp$.

+Observe that in an SBV proof the $\un$s are mandatory to start with.
+Given that they vanish during the derivation, each $\un$ either is deleted according to the equalities that say it is a unit for $\ts,\pa,\bef$ or is turned into $a_i\pa a_i^\perp$.

+Because during the derivation nothing is duplicated nor contracted, so atoms can be tracked we can erase the first kind of $\un$ from the derivation from where it appeared to where is disappeared, and this is an SBV derivation as well.

+From now on we may assume without lost of generality that the SBV derivation contains several $\un$ that are introduced in the derivation and later on replaced with a $a_i\pa a_i^\perp$ axiom.
+We proceed by induction on the number of such $\un$.
+Consider the first $\un$ that appears in the SBV derivation $d_{sbv}$, say at the n-th step of $d_{sbv}$, and disappears at step $n+k$ of the SBV derivation.

+Let us call $d_1$ the SBV derivation this $\un$ appears, $d_2$ the part of the SBV derivation till the replacement of this $\un$ by $a_i\pa a_i^\perp$, and $d_3$ the end of this SBV derivation.

+The new derivation without this $\un$ that appears in the middle of the derivation before being replaced with $\ts(a_i\pa a_i^\perp)$ is defined as follows:

+\begin{enumerate} \item Let us add a $\un$ to the axiom of the SBV derivation, and immediately after, let us replace this $\un$ with $a_i\pa a_i^\perp$ which is going to replace $\un$ at the end of $d^1$. \item The first part of the derivation consists in $d'_1$, that is $d_1$ with $\ts (a_i\pa a_i^\perp)$ at the end of every dicograph in the derivation. \item Thereafter the derivation consist in moving the axiom to the place $(a_i\pa a_i^\perp)$ by deep pomset rules as in Proposition \ref{internalise}. \item Then the derivation is $d'_2$ that is $d_2$ with $\un$ replaced with $(a_i\pa a_i^\perp)$. \item The last part of the derivation is unchanged, it is $d_3$. \end{enumerate}

+Hence we can turn the SBV derivation into an SBV derivation that starts with an axioms that is $\ts_{n\in I} \un$ which is immediately replaced with axioms $\ts_{n\in I} (a_i\pa a_i^\perp)$, yielding the same dicograph and only using deep pomset. \end{proof}

-\begin{interrogation} We may wonder whether all proof nets, including the one in figure \ref{counterex}, can be obtained from $AX_n=\tssp_{i\in I} (a_i\pasp a_i^\perp)$ using only the correct rewriting rules (inclusion patterns) of \ref{subdicograph} (all of them but $\ts\pa4$).
-This question is equivalent to another question, namely the equivalence between pomset logic as defined by \dicogpn\ with the BV calculus of Guglielmi and Stra{\ss}burger \cite{GugStr01}. \end{interrogation}
+\begin{interrogation} We may wonder whether all proof nets can be obtained from $AX_n=\ts_{i\in I} (a_i\pa a_i^\perp)$ using only the correct rewriting rules (which simply are the correct inclusion patterns) of Figure~\ref{subdicograph} (all of them but $\ts\pa4$).
+This would provide an inductive definition of the proofs of pomset logic, different from the inductive definition provided by a sequent calculus with a sequentialisation theorem. \end{interrogation}